 We set out below the key requirements under the terms and conditions:

 Warnings on virtual asset futures contracts

 When issuing the Position Paper, the SFC also warned investors of the risks of trading virtual asset futures contracts.
 The SFC noted that “virtual asset futures contracts” typically include instruments that allow investors to speculate on the prices of the underlying virtual assets at a future date and have similar features to a “contract for differences” under the Gambling Ordinance.
 Unless an exemption applies, authorization for conducting gambling activity in Hong Kong may be required for entering into a virtual asset futures contract that is a contract for differences.
 The SFC has neither licensed nor authorized any platforms in Hong Kong to offer or provide trading services in virtual asset futures contracts, and has indicated it is unlikely to grant such licence or authorization due to the risks associated with these instruments.

 Asset managers investing in or trading over-the-counter derivative instruments, where the underlying are virtual assets, need to be aware of the SFC’s warnings and consider the implications on their investment and trading activities.
 On 1 June 2018, the SFC issued a circular to intermediaries on compliance with notification requirements, in which it asked licensed intermediaries to notify the SFC before engaging in virtual asset activities.
-If an asset manager manages a fund that invests more than 10% of its gross asset value in virtual assets, the asset manager will be subject to separate terms and conditions (as discussed in our article of 22 October 2019).
+If an asset manager manages a fund that invests more than 10% of its gross asset value in virtual assets, the asset manager will be subject to separate terms and conditions.